ctcl-bregis/ctclsite-python/config/projects/codenames.md

 - Polysec-butylacrylate - PSBA
 - Polystearylacrylate - PSA
 - Polytert-butylacrylate - PTBA

-### Polyamides
-Polyamide-family polymers are reserved for future use

-- Polyazanediyl-1,4-phenyleneazanediylterephthaloyl - "Kevlar"

 ### Polyesters
 Polyester-family polymers are used for general-purpose workstation systems designated as WBPC1.
 This started with **Polyethylene Terephthalate** in 2021.